Understanding Chewy's Unusual Options Activity | Benzinga

 Understanding Chewy's Unusual Options Activity

-Chewy (NYSE:CHWY) shares experienced unusual options activity on Thursday.
-The stock price moved down to $89.78 following the option alert.
+Chewy (NYSE:CHWY) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $91.42 following the option alert.

 - Option Type: SWEEP